Seraff/best_of_us/README.md

 | - | -  | - | - | - | -
 | state | anaerobic | anaerobic  | aerobic  | aerobic | ...

 The name of row `state` is important.
-If your metadata table has a different name, rename it.
+If this row in your metadata table has a different name, rename it.

 ## Output

 In the outpu folder there will be the following fies:

 * `significant_genes.txt` - list of significant genes
-* `vienn.png` - Vienn diagram of genes determined as significant for different analysis
+* `vienn.png` - vienn diagram of genes determined as significant for different analysis
 * `heatmap.png` - plot of differential expression of significant genes
 * `pca.png` - PCA plot of significant genes
 * `ma.png` - MA plot of significant genes
-* `volcano.png` - Volcano plot of significant genes
+* `volcano.png` - volcano plot of significant genes